reharris2/Homework-1-Bootcamp-Kickstart/README.md

          1. In the film & video category, it appears to be either sink or swim.
 Documentaries, shorts, and television projects were                   successful at a 100% rate.
 While the other subcategory projects all failed or were cancelled.
       ![alt text](https://github.com/reharris2/Homework-1-Bootcamp-Kickstart/blob/master/film1SC.PNG)

        1. Lastly, after analyzing the data, I conclude that projects that launch during mid-spring to early summer have a better chance           of success while those that launch the November and December have a higher probability of failure.
-This may be due to conflicts in           giving with the holiday season.
+This may be due to                   conflicts in giving during the holiday season.
        ![alt text](https://github.com/reharris2/Homework-1-Bootcamp-Kickstart/blob/master/LaunchDate.PNG)